 In 2008 True sold it to Tapulous.
 True also joined Tapulous to continue development of TTR, writing on cre.ations.net:

 Suffice it to say, their push for more features definitely works out better for you guys. [...]
 We're pushing to get into the App Store at launch.
 It will be free, at least to begin with.
 So get yours as soon as you can!

-Tap Tap Revenge was even featured on iPod touch art, including a banner inside Apple's Cupertino headquarters.
+TTR's acronym would change, and it's influence would grow even larger.
+Tap Tap Revenge became such a hit it was featured on iPod touch art, including a banner inside Apple's Cupertino headquarters.
 True posed in front of it, and shared the image on cre.ations.net

 Tapulous was acquired by Disney in July 2010, in no small part thanks to the strength of the brand that began with True's work in 2007.
 True moved on to Monster Costume, where he's now a partner and chief engineer.
 According to the Monster Costume site, some of his work there includes: